 Conclusion

 Drinking wine is a hobby I enjoy, but I’m not an expert.
-I know many people who are, though, willing to share their expertise with others.
+I know many people who are willing to share their expertise with others.